TritonDataCenter/sdc-cloudapi/docs/index.md

 The section describes API changes in CloudAPI versions.

+## 8.10.0

+- GetImage now includes information about the brand requirements in the `requirements.brand` member of the returned JSON.

 ## 8.9.0

 - The plugin interface has changed. preProvision/postProvision hooks have been